Skip to content

 executor.getNarrativeEntries(): CombinedNarrativeEntry[]

-Returns the full RuntimeSnapshot — shared state, execution tree, and recorder snapshots at every nesting depth.
+Returns the full RuntimeSnapshot — shared state, execution tree, commit log, and recorder snapshots at every nesting depth.
+Pass { redact: true } to get a scrubbed sharedState.

 const snapshot = executor.getSnapshot();

-const finalState = snapshot?.sharedState as LoanState;
+const finalState = snapshot.sharedState as LoanState;

 console.log(finalState.decision); // 'Approved'